jeamon/web-based-jobs-worker-service/README.md

 * restful apis to schedule multiple jobs and check their status and fetch their output
 * dump max-aged jobs output to disk file before deleting them from the result map
 * tag each web or api request/call with a unique request id for tracing & debugging
+* auto-generated json-based configuration file containing the worker settings
 * user-defined foreground & background colors & font-size & font-weight of streaming web page
+* capability to specify in config file if Web and/or API URLS should be enabled or disabled

 Please feel free to have a look at the [usage section](#usage) for examples.